-Customer Requirements for Underground Residential Service Entrances, Single or Dual Meters
+Underground Residential Service Entrances

-This standard covers Seattle City Light (SCL) requirements for the permanent installation of underground residential service entrances to a single or dual meter, for 200 A and 320 A, on private property.
+This standard covers the Seattle City Light (SCL) requirements for the permanent installation of underground residential service entrances, 200 A and 320 A, wall-mount and pedestal, on residential property.

 The service entrance includes risers, the meter socket, and the meter enclosure.